scmcgowen/MinecraftModDocumenation/docs/Turtlematic/automata/enchanting.md

 > [!tip]- Enchantment power gathering
 > To perform enchantment you need to make sure, that you have enough enchantment power.
 Any head or bookshelf around turtle (radius of influence is 2 blocks) will give 2 extra points of enchantment power.
 Take a note, that turtles in the same radius will give two extra enchantment power points per enchanting book in their inventory.

+> [!tip]- What gives enchantment power
+> By default: bookshelf, heads, candle and candle cake.
+You can control this via `turtlematic:enchantment_power_provider` tag